Complete Golf Store Business Logo

 Many mid-to-high handicappers convince themselves that they will make a poor bunker shot even before they attempt it.
 Hitting out of bunkers is actually quite simple if you follow the procedures given previously in this article and have faith in your ability to do it.

-Sand traps create unique playing conditions on the golf course, and they come with their own set of regulations and etiquette.
-Golf's regulations for playing from a bunker were eased in 2019, but you must still exercise caution when striking your ball.
+Sand traps create unique playing conditions on the course, and they come with their own set of regulations and etiquette.
+Regulations for playing from a bunker were eased in 2019, but you must still exercise caution when striking your ball.

 You may remove loose obstacles (pebbles, leaves, etc. ), but you may not use your hand to "test" the sand.
 Testing is defined as "feeling the sand to ascertain how it will behave — the surface condition.
 You cannot ground your club before hitting out of the bunker.
 In other words, your club cannot make contact with the sand.
 Any practice swing made in a bunker must not make contact with the ground (sand).